 By: Attorney William Rosa| Partner

-I hope this information has been helpful in alerting you to the existence of this very flexible instrument that may be of benefit to you and your family.
+I hope that this information is helpful in alerting you to the tenancy options that are available in Massachusetts.
 Additionally, if you have any questions, please call the attorneys at Wynn & Wynn, P.C. at 1.800.852.5211 or request a free consultation.